 Databases

-- PostgreSQL — main relational database for production projects
+- PostgreSQL — primary relational database for production projects

-- MySQL — alternative for certain types of projects
+- MySQL — an alternative for certain types of projects

 - Redis — caching, sessions, queues